greg-raven/Impeachment-Chronicles/_posts/2020-04-10-ag-barr-on-spygate-probe-one-of-the-greatest-travesties-in-american-history-was-committed-against-donald-trump.md

 ---
-title: 'AG Barr on Spygate probe: 'One of the greatest travesties in American history' was committed against Donald Trump'
+title: "AG Barr on Spygate probe: 'One of the greatest travesties in American history' was committed against Donald Trump"
 layout: post
 author:
 - Jon Dougherty